Lake Houston Fishing Guide (May 2026): Best Spots, Maps & Tips

 Prime Fish Species You'll Catch

 Blue Catfish dominate the lake's fishery, with specimens regularly exceeding 20 pounds and trophy fish reaching over 60 pounds.
 These powerful fighters patrol the deep river channels and provide excellent table fare.
+They are the primary reason many anglers target Lake Houston specifically.

 White Bass create explosive action during their spring spawning runs up both river forks.
 Schools of hungry whites provide fast-paced fishing that's perfect for beginners and experts alike.
+The spring run typically peaks when water temperatures reach 58-62 degrees Fahrenheit.

 Crappie (both white and black) hide around submerged structure and flooded timber in the upper reaches, offering delicious panfish action year-round.
+Spring spawning concentrations near shoreline cover provide the best opportunities for limits.

-Additional species include channel catfish, flathead catfish, bluegill, and hybrid striped bass, ensuring diverse fishing opportunities for every angler's preference.
+Additional species include channel catfish, flathead catfish, bluegill, sunfish, and hybrid striped bass, ensuring diverse fishing opportunities for every angler's preference.

 Best Lake Houston Fishing Spots and Access Points